PaoloConte/kotlin-itsok/README.md

 There are two cool ways, in Kotlin standard library, to handle errors: `kotlin.Result` and sealed classes; though both present some limitations.
 The standard `Result` uses exceptions as error type, which means you can't specify the type of possible error values.
 With sealed classes you can define the set of both errors and ok values, but you lose the general flexibility and expressiveness of `Result`.
-### What
+### This library
 This library aims to provide the best of both worlds, by providing a `Result` type that can be used with any type of error, and a set of extension functions to make it easier to work with it.
-Furthermore, it provides two additional interfaces, `ItsOk` and `ItsError` which allow to avoid wrapping results into `Ok` and `Error` objects, for cleaner and more efficient code.
+Furthermore, it provides two additional interfaces, `ItsOk` and `ItsError` which allows you to avoid wrapping results into `Ok` and `Error` objects, for cleaner and more efficient code.
+See the example below to understand how it works.

 ## Example
 ```kotlin